bitcaster-io/bitcaster/docs/glossary/event.md

-Is a single occurrence of an notification emitted by the client system
+a single occurrence of a notification emitted by the client system